General ResourcesFind information on insurance coverage and financial assistance for genetic services, risk management and cancer treatment.

 Following is a list of general national financial assistance programs for people diagnosed with cancer.
 Additional local and state resources may be available.

-- American Cancer Society provides information and resources finding and paying for cancer treatment.
+- American Cancer Society provides information and resources on finding and paying for cancer treatment.

 - Cancer Financial Assistance Coalition is a coalition of organizations that help cancer patients with financial support.